Deep Convolutional Correlation Iterative Particle Filter for Visual Tracking: Results and Discussion

-Table \ref{Improvement} shows the performance improvement introduced by the different components of our proposed method and compares them with ECO \cite{ECO}, our baseline tracker.
-As seen in Table \ref{Improvement}, our proposed method improves the performance of ECO by $11.3\%$ in terms of precision and $8.7\%$ on the success metric for LaSOT.
+Table \ref{Improvement} shows the performance improvement introduced by the different components of our proposed method and compares them with ECO \citep{ECO}, our baseline tracker.
+As the table indicates, the incorporation of a simple constant velocity particle filter with the baseline tracker leads to relative improvements of $2.6\%$ and $2.3\%$ in terms of precision and success on the LaSOT dataset.
+The iterative particle refinement procedure further improve these results by $4.7\%$ and $4.1\%$.
+Clustering the particles to identify the modes of the likelihood provide additional gains of $3.1\%$ and $1.5\%$.
+Finally, maintaining one target model for each mode of the distribution leads to relative improvements for $0.9\%$ and $0.8\%$.
+That is, our proposed method improves the overall performance of ECO by $11.3\%$ in terms of precision and $8.7\%$ on the success metric for LaSOT.

 Since the OTB100 dataset contains less complex sequences, the performance of the baseline tracker is already relatively high for both metrics.
+For example, one of the main benefits of the iterative particle refinement procedure is that is generates more precise target estimates, reducing model drift.
+While this is easily observed in the longer videos comprising the LaSOT dataset, there are significantly fewer opportunities to correct model drift in the shorter videos contained in the OTB100 dataset.
+In addition, since the OTB100 dataset includes only $16$ target categories, the convolutional features generated by the backbone CNN are much more discriminative than for the $85$ categories present in LaSOT.
+As a consequence, the robustness to background clutter introduced by the multi-modal likelihood model are dramatically less pronounced in OTB100.
 Nonetheless, our tracker still provides up to $1.9\%$ and $1.7\%$ relative improvements in precision and success.

+Our unoptimized MATLAB implementation of D2CIP runs at approximately 2 FPS on an RTX 2080Ti GPU.
+The main bottleneck in our current implementation is the computation of the convolutional features used in our likelihood model, which accounts for more than $80\%$ of the processing time.
+However, since there are no inter-dependencies among particles, it is possible to compute their likelihoods in parallel.
+We have observed that the hardware resources are severely underutilized, which indicates room for reduction in the overall computation time.